triton-inference-server/hugectr_backend/hps_backend/README.md

 # Hierarchical Parameter Server Backend

 The Hierarchical Parameter Server(HPS) Backend is a framework for embedding vectors looking up on large-scale embedding tables that was designed to effectively use GPU memory to accelerate the looking up by decoupling the embedding tables and embedding cache from the end-to-end inference pipeline of the deep recommendation model.
-The HPS Backend supports executing multiple embedding vector looking-up services concurrently across multiple GPUs by embedding cache that is shared between multiple lookup sessions.
+The HPS Backend supports  executing multiple embedding vector looking-up services concurrently across multiple GPUs by embedding cache that is shared between multiple look_up sessions.
 For more information, see [Hierarchical Parameter Server Architecture](docs/architecture.md#hugectr-inference-framework).

 ## Quick Start
 You can build the HPS Backend from scratch and install to the specify path based on your own specific requirements using the NGC Merlin inference Docker images.